-Data from the International Soil Moisture Network (ISMN) are used to evaluate results obtained from the analysis using the ERA5-Land data.
+Data from the ISMN are used to evaluate results obtained from the analysis using the ERA5-Land data.
 The ISMN serves as a centralized data hosting facility with globally available in situ soil moisture measurements from operational networks and validation campaigns [22].
-The network contains data from more than 70 networks with over 2,800 stations.
-For this study we selected stations that acquired measurements over the complete study period from 2007 to 2021.
+The network contains data from more than 70 networks with over 2800 stations.
+For this study, we selected stations that acquired measurements over the complete study period from 2007 to 2021.
 All available records of SSM (0-10 cm) in this time span were matched with the spatially and temporally nearest ASCAT measurements.
 As for θ_A and θ_E , ISMN soil moisture was scaled to retrieve a relative index θ_I .
 ISMN data flags [55] were used for masking frozen soil and snow conditions in combination with ASCAT and ERA5-Land flags to achieve an equivalent masking procedure.
-Unfortunately, spatial coverage is extremely uneven across the globe, with the bulk of the data coming from the contiguous United States and comparably few or even no data from the other continental regions (see Table II).
+Unfortunately, spatial coverage is extremely uneven across the globe, with the bulk of the data coming from the contiguous United States and comparably few or even no data from the other continental regions [Table II and Fig. 3(h)].